-A shadow vehicle is used to provide close protection from the rear for personnel on foot and/or work vehicles in the working space.
+D4.1.1 General A shadow vehicle is used to provide close protection from the rear for personnel on foot and/or work vehicles in the working space.
 The driver of the shadow vehicle must remain in the cab of the vehicle while working as part of a mobile operation.

-Shadow vehicles are not required on level LV and 1 roads unless personnel on foot are on the carriageway.
-This does not apply to inspections and non-invasive works.
+D4.1.2 Requirements Shadow vehicles are not required on level LV and 1 roads unless personnel on foot are on the carriageway.
+This does not apply to inspections and non- invasive works.
 Refer to subsection D7.6 Inspections and non-invasive works for further information.
 On level LV and level 1 roads a shadow vehicle is not required to have a TMA.

-On level 2 and level 3 roads a shadow vehicle with a TMA must be used for mobile operations where the working space is:

-- not on the carriageway but within 2m of a live lane, or - on the live lane.
+On level 2 and le mobile operation evel 3 roads a shadow vehicle with a TMA is where the working space is: must be used for not on the carriageway but within 2m of a live lane, oron the live lane.
 If a shadow vehicle is not available in these situations a static TTM operation must be implemented.
 On level 2 and level 3 roads multiple lane closures require multiple shadow vehicles.
 The first shadow vehicle must close the nearest adjoining edge lane and the other shadow vehicle(s) must close the subsequent lanes in a staggered manner.

-D4.1.3 Vehicle position

-The distance between a shadow vehicle and the work vehicle(s) immediately in front of it must be monitored to ensure compliance with the distances stated in the table below.

-If the shadow vehicle is too close, and is hit from behind, there is a danger of it running down personnel on foot in the working space.
+D4.1.3 Vehicle position The distance bet immediately in fr distances stated ween a shadow vehicle and the work vehic ont of it must be monitored to ensure com in the table below. cle(s) apliance with the If the shadow vehicle is too close, and is hit from behind, there is a danger of it running down personnel on foot in the working space.
 If the shadow vehicle is too far away other road users may get in between the shadow vehicle and the work vehicle(s).

-The distance between the work and shadow vehicles is:

-Distance between work vehicle and shadow vehicle (metres) Position on road Under 65 Between 15 and 40 behind the work vehicle(s) In the same lane Over 65 Between 15 and 60 behind the work vehicle(s) In the same lane
+The distance between the work and shadow vehicles is: Permanent speed limit (km/h) Distance between work vehicle and shadow vehicle (metres) Position on road Under 65 Between 15 and 40 behind the work vehicle(s) In the same lane Over 65 Between 15 and 60 behind the work vehicle(s) In the same lane